sherlock-audit/2023-04-hubble-exchange-judging/README.md

 Either limit number of withdrawal requests per address could be a first layer of defense even if it's not enough but I don't see the point why this limit is included so removing it could mitigate this.
 Otherwise you could implement a priority queue regarding amount to be withdrawn

+## Discussion

+**asquare08**

+Since this is a temporary DOS, we will increase `maxWithdrawalProcesses` if such a condition arises or increase the min withdrawal amount to increase the capital requirement to do so.

 # Issue M-6: Malicious user can control premium emissions to steal margin from other traders